a-herrera21/a-herrera21/README.md

 I'm working toward a role as a SOC Analyst or Security Analyst, where I can apply my GIAC-backed foundation in networking and security fundamentals to real-world threat detection and incident response.
-I'm building my skills through structured training (GIAC certifications, MyDFIR SOC Analyst course) and hands-on labs (Active Directory, Entra ID, TryHackMe), and I'm looking for an opportunity to bring that dedication and hands-on mindset to a security team.
+I'm looking for an opportunity to bring that dedication and hands-on mindset to a security team.

 <!--